Awareness

 • Bev Moore Davis (NL) and Andy Bhatti (BC) biked 903 kms from Port de Basques to St. John’s to raise funds for Thrive CYN (St. John’s, NL) and Sophie’s Place (Surrey, BC).

-• Shannon Tweed Simmons and her sister Sara Simmons traveled to St. John’s to participate in a local fundraising event organized by Bev and Andy after the bike ride.
+• Shannon Tweed Simmons and her sister Sara Simmons traveled to St. John’s to participate in a Miles for Smiles fundraising event.

 2016